For dating-app photos

 Equipment Recommendations That Actually Work

-After testing 23 different lighting configurations, here are the 4 products that consistently improved face scores and are worth the investment.
-For portable natural light enhancement, the Neewer 5600K LED Video Light ($89) works because it matches daylight color temperature and has adjustable brightness for different ambient conditions.
+A few products consistently come up in portrait-photography guides as worth the price.
+For portable natural light enhancement, the Neewer 5600K LED Video Light (~$89) matches daylight color temperature and has adjustable brightness for different ambient conditions.
 Unlike ring lights, it creates directional lighting that preserves facial structure while providing enough output to compete with window light.
 Use it bounced off walls or ceilings for best results.

 For budget window light replacement, the BenQ e-Reading LED Desk Lamp ($45) works because it has adjustable color temperature (2700K-5000K) and a wide light distribution that mimics natural light when bounced properly.
 The asymmetric design creates more natural light patterns than standard desk lamps, and the color temperature adjustment lets you match ambient conditions throughout the day.
 Position it 3 feet behind your camera and bounce off the ceiling for optimal results.